davidfoulkejr/nfl-scoreboard/README.md

    npx http-server
    ```
 3. **Open Browser**: Navigate to `http://localhost:8000`

+### Automated Deployment
+This repository includes GitHub Actions workflow for automatic deployment to Azure Storage static website hosting.
+Any push to the `master` branch will automatically update the live site.

 ### Navigation
 - **Week Selection**: Use Previous/Next buttons or dropdown menu